drummondlab/drummondlab.github.io/README.md

 ### Updating the public site

-All edits should be made to your private `staging` branch.
-When you start work, make sure you're on the staging branch:
+All edits should be made to your personal `user-staging` branch.
+When you start work, make sure you're on your personal staging branch:

 	git checkout <your name>-staging

 Instead of merging your changes directly to the `master` branch, you will create a pull request.

 After pushing your branch to the repo, go to github and create a pull request, naming cbirger as the reviewer.
 (Eventually reviewer responsibilities will be shared across multiple lab members.)  **When you create the pull request, please make sure you set the base repository to getzlab/getzlab.github.io and the base reference branch to staging.**  Once a pull request is approved, it will be merged to staging, where cbirger can review all accumulated updates before he merges them to master.
-It is the merge to master that results in the publication of the new contentoo the lab's public website.
+It is the merge to master that results in the publication of the new contento to the lab's public website.

 A couple of hours after your pull request is approved and completed (after cbirger has had a chance to merge staging to master) check to make sure your updates to the public site [www.getzlab.org](http://www.getzlab.org) appear the way you intended.